nwchemgit/nwchem-wiki/UNSET.md

 unset scf:*
 ```
 The section on [fragment
-guess](Hartree-Fock-Theory-for-Molecules#superposition-of-fragment-molecular-orbitals "wikilink") has an example using unset on a water dimer
+guess](Hartree-Fock-Theory-for-Molecules#superposition-of-fragment-molecular-orbitals) has an example using unset on a water dimer
 calculation.

 The following example makes an entry in the database using the SET